 Motorola’s Moto Maker soon will let you design your own smartwatch.

-According to a Wired report, Motorola’s going to flip on the feature in March, giving you customization choices for the final build of your Moto 360, much as you can do right now with the company’s Moto X. You’ll be able to pick the watch casing, band, a one of 11 faces to show up when you first power on the watch.
+According to a red report, Motorola’s going to flip on the feature in h, giving you customization choices for the final build of your Moto 360, much as you can do right now with the company’s Moto X. You’ll be able to pick the watch casing, b, a one of 11 faces to show up when you first power on the watch.

-Motorola is also finally making available a single-link band it first teased in a promo video over a year ago.
+Motorola is also finally making available a single-link b it first teased in a promo video over a year ago.

-In our Moto 360 review we found the watch wanting in a lot of areas, especially with software bugs and battery life, though updates in the months since have fine-tuned the watch to the point that it eventually became our favorite Android Wear watch of 2014.
+In our Moto 360 review we found the watch wanting in a lot of areas, especially with software bugs battery life, though updates in the months since have fine-tuned the watch to the point that it eventually became our favorite Android ar watch of 2014.